 No matter which country you live in, tax impersonation scams all follow the same script.

 The phone rings and the person on the other end says he’s calling from the Internal Revenue Service (IRS).
 Or, increasingly, from the Social Security Administration (SSA).
 Or the state income tax authority.
 Perhaps even from a county or municipal government.
-If you’re in Britain he’ll claim, of course, to be from HM Revenue & Customs (HMRC).
-In Australia from the Australian Taxation Office (ATO).
-In Canada it’s the Canada Revenue Agency (CRA).
+In Canada it’s the Canada Revenue Agency (CRA) and in Australia the Australian Taxation Office (ATO).
 But whatever the country is, these are tax impersonation scams.

 Wherever you live and whatever the relevant tax collection authority is called, tax impersonation scams are all the same.
 The voice on the other end of the phone will inform you that a review of your file found that you owe the government a lot of money.
 Back taxes you never paid, they’ll claim, plus interest.
 And if you don’t pay up within a day or two they’ll send agents (or the police, or the sheriff) to your home to arrest you.

 They’ll be stern but polite and will even give you their names (all fake) and employee numbers (also fake).
 That makes it sound even more convincing.
 And to illustrate how heartless these scammers are and how advanced their technological sophistication is, some use video relay services (VRS) to try to target the deaf and hard of hearing.